basarat/typescript-book/docs/jsx/tsx.md

 > Of course you can use this as a function argument annotation and even React component prop member.

 ### React JSX Tip: Generic components
-There's no syntax in JSX to apply generic parameters to a generic component; a type and constructor must first be created in Typescript proper.
-Example:
+There's no syntax in JSX to apply generic parameters to a generic component.
+You must first store the generic class in a variable that removes any generic parameters with concrete types.
+As an example we replace `T` with the concrete `string` type:

 ```ts
 /** A generic component */